 Figure 35-7—NSEP priority access setup

-.
+Note: The teardown operation follows the similar procedure except it does not require a response.

 35.10.2.2.2 Procedure at the originator

-35.10.2.2.2.1 Initiated by the Non-AP MLD or EHT non-AP STA
+35.10.2.2.2.1 Initiated by the Non-AP MLD or EHT non-AP STA (CID #1706)

-When instructed to do so by a higher layer function and upon receipt of an MLME NSEPPRIACCESS.request primitive with a RequestType of Enable, a non-AP MLD or EHT STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access disabled shall enable NSEP priority access using the following procedure.
+When instructed to do so by a higher layer function and upon receipt of an MLME NSEPPRIACCESSENABLE.request primitive, a non-AP MLD or EHT non-AP STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access disabled shall enable NSEP priority access using the following procedure.

-a) The initiating non-AP MLD or EHT STA shall transmit an NSEP Priority Access Request frame (9.6.34.2 (NSEP Priority Access Request frame format) 9.6.36.2 NSEP Priority Access Request frame details) with a value of Enable in the Request Type field [CIDs #1119, #1488, #2565] to an associated AP MLD or EHT STA with dot11EHTNSEPPriorityAccessActivated set to true.
-An MLD may send the NSEP Priority Access Request frame on any available link between the associated MLDs [CID # 1472].
-1) If the initiating MLD or EHT STA is a non-AP MLD or non-AP EHT STA, the The destination of the NSEP Priority Access Request frame is the AP MLD with which the initiating non-AP MLD or EHT non-AP STA is associated.
+a) The initiating non-AP MLD or EHT non-AP STA shall transmit an NSEP Priority Access Enable Request frame (9.6.34.2 (NSEP Priority Access Request frame format) 9.6.36.2 NSEP Priority Access Enable Request frame details) with a value of Enable in the Request Type field [CIDs #1119, #1488, #2565] to an associated AP MLD or EHT non-AP STA with dot11EHTNSEPPriorityAccessActivated set to true [CID#1472]. .
+1) If the initiating entity is a non-AP MLD or EHT non-AP STA, the The destination of the NSEP Priority Access Enable Request frame is the AP MLD indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSENABLE.request primitive.

-2) If the initiating MLD or EHT STA is an AP MLD, the destination of the NSEP Priority Access Request frame is the non-AP MLD or EHT non-AP STA indicated by the value of the PeerEHTSTAAddress parameter in the MLME-NSEPPRIACCESS.request primitive.
+2) If the initiating entity is an AP MLD, the destination of the NSEP Priority Access Enable Request frame is the non-AP MLD or EHT non-AP STA indicated by the value of the PeerEHTSTAAddress parameter in the MLME-NSEPPRIACCESSENABLE.request primitive.

-b) If the initiating non-AP MLD or EHT STA receives an NSEP Priority Access Response frame (9.6.34.3 (NSEP Priority Access Response frame format) 9.6.36.3 NSEP Priority Access Response frame details [CIDs #1119, #1488, #2565]) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating non-AP MLD or EHT STA shall issue an MLME-NSEPPRIACCESS.confirm primitive with a value of SUCCESS in the Status Code field indicating successful enabling of NSEP priority access.
-The initiating non-AP MLD or EHT STA shall enable NSEP priority access so that subsequently transmitted traffic receives NSEP priority access treatment using a procedure defined in 35.10.3 (NSEP priority access procedure).
+b) If the initiating non-AP MLD or EHT non-AP STA receives an NSEP Priority Access Enable Response frame (9.6.34.3 (NSEP Priority Access Response frame format) 9.6.36.3 NSEP Priority Access Enable Response frame details [CIDs #1119, #1488, #2565]) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating non-AP MLD or EHT non-AP STA shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful enabling of NSEP priority access.
+The initiating non-AP MLD or EHT non-AP STA shall enable NSEP priority access so that subsequently transmitted traffic receives NSEP priority access treatment using the procedure defined in 35.10.3 (NSEP priority access procedure).

-c) If the initiating non-AP MLD or EHT STA receives an NSEP Priority Access Response frame (9.6.34.3 (NSEP Priority Access Response frame format) 9.6.36.3 NSEP Priority Access Response frame details [CIDs #1119, #1488, #2565]) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating non-AP MLD or EHT STA shall issue an MLME-NSEPPRIACCESS.confirm primitive with the status code from the response frame indicating the failure to enable NSEP priority access.
-The initiating non-AP MLD or EHT STA shall not apply NSEP priority access procedure.
+c) If the initiating non-AP MLD or EHT non-AP STA receives an NSEP Priority Access Enable Response frame (9.6.34.3 (NSEP Priority Access Response frame format) 9.6.36.3 NSEP Priority Access Enable Response frame details [CIDs #1119, #1488, #2565]) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating non-AP MLD or EHT non-AP STA shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to enable NSEP priority access.
+The initiating non-AP MLD or EHT non-AP STA shall not apply NSEP priority access procedure.
 The higher-layer function that triggers the NSEP priority access is responsible for managing reattempts after receiving responses with a value other than SUCCESS. [#1708]

-When instructed to do so by a higher layer function and upon receipt of an MLME NSEPPRIACCESS.request primitive with a RequestType of Disable, a non-AP MLD or EHT STA with dot11EHTNSEPPriorityAccessActivated set to true and with NSEP priority access enabled shall disable NSEP priority access using the following procedure.
+When instructed to do so by a higher layer function and upon receipt of an MLME NSEPPRIACCESSTEARDOWN.request primitive, a non-AP MLD or EHT non-AP STA with dot11EHTNSEPPriorityAccessActivated set to true and with NSEP priority access enabled shall disable NSEP priority access using the following procedure.